Breathlessness after chest radiotherapy

 This page tells you about shortness of breath during and after chest radiotherapy.
 There is information about

-Radiotherapy may cause some inflammation of your lungs.
-Soon after radiotherapy to your chest, you may develop a dry cough or shortness of breath.
+Radiotherapy to the chest area may cause some inflammation of your lungs.
+Soon after the treatment, you may develop a dry cough or shortness of breath.
 This is called acute radiation pneumonitis (pronounced new-mon-eye-tiss).
 It usually only lasts for a few days or weeks and gradually gets better.
-Occasionally you might need some oxygen until your chest gets better.
+Occasionally you might need to breath some oxygen through a mask until your chest gets better.